 We do not wish to suggest that the pi calculus enables us to describe all security protocols, even at an abstract level.
 For example, some protocols rely on asymmetric channels (channels of the kind implemented with public-key cryptography [DH76, RSA78]).
 It may be possible to represent such asymmetric channels in the pi calculus but extending the pi calculus may be simpler and more effective.
-In all cases, however, the pi calculus notion of scoping should be useful.
+However, the restriction operator and scope extrusion should be useful for describing security protocols even in extensions of the pi calculus.